Mum confession: The easy mindfulness technique I use with my 5-year-old

-I don't know about you, but I admit, when I hear the term 'mindfulness technique' I automatically tune out and feel like it all sounds a little too hippy dippy for my liking.
+I don't know about you, but I admit, when I hear the term 'mindfulness technique' I sometimes tune out.

 Let me explain.

 My 5-year-old, like most 5-year-olds, I guess, has moments where he is prone to emotional melt-downs.
 Be it over fights with his sister, when he is over-tired, or when he can't have that packet of Pokemon cards he really, really wants, let's just say he sometimes loses it and his whole little world suddenly seems pretty horrible then and there.

 Previously, I would just try things like either just wait until the moment passed, lose my own temper (especially when I had to break up fights over something crazy, like Barbie camper vans or – again – Pokemon cards) or just try to hold him for a little snuggle until he calmed down and we could actually have a chat about what happened and why he is angry.

 Now, I am not saying these don't work and that I don't use them, but I have also started using the 'Bubble technique' which I recently came across and guys – it really, really works.